 - What time is it?
 It’s 5:15 PM

-- How do I feel right now? focused on my e-mail
+- How do I feel right now? anxious

 - Who else is around?
 My work bestie Chelsea

 - What action proceeded the urge?
-Chelsea told me to pack it up because it’s time to head to the bar
+Chelsea told me to pack it up because it was time to head to the bar.

 Do this a few times and see what consistently triggers you to head over to happy hour.
 Does an emotion cue your desire for happy hour?
 Is it other people?
 Is work bestie Chelsea the one who gets you to cave every time?